Adding Games to your Castle Profile

 How do I add games to my profile?

-If you already have a Castle account, make sure you're logged in.
+You can find this button on your own profile.
 If you don't have a Castle account, now is a good time to create one

 to add one to your game.